 Putting it All Together

-In a glass measuring cup, pour 1/2 cup of de-fractionated coconut oil.
+In a glass measuring cup, pour 1/3 cup of fractionated coconut oil.
 (Essential oils degrade plastic so it’s best to use a glass measuring cup)

-Then mix in 20 drops of cinnamon essential oil.
-Pour 1/4 cup of the mixture into each of the bags.
-Seal the bags and shake until the pinecones are completely coated with the essential oil mixture.
-Let the pinecones sit overnight.
+Then mix in 20 drops of cinnamon essential oil into the glass measuring cup.
+Pour equal amounts of the mixture into each of the bags.
+Seal the bags and shake until the pine cones are completely coated with the essential oil mixture.
+Let the pine cones sit overnight.

-Remember that there are a TON of other essential oil combinations that can be used.
+Remember, there are a ton of other essential oil combinations that can be used.
 Another great holiday combination is clove and orange.
-There are some great suggestions The Million Dollar Momma!